Does he really need another tie, golf club or power tool?

 This post contains affiliate links.
 See Disclosures for details.

-Head to Experience Days and check out some local events in the area to gift.
-How about a NASCAR driving experience, a craft beer crawl or a flying lesson.
+Check out some local events in the area to gift.
+How about a sports car driving experience, a craft beer crawl or a flying lesson.
 Groupon is a great place to also get some ideas and a discount.
 Get clever!

 Stay local and take him out to his favorite sports team.